tedops/party/README.md

 artifactory_url - Base URL to your Artifactory instance.
-    search_prop - Artifactory API endpoint used for the property search. search_name - Artifactory API endpoint to access quick search. username - Username credential to use to connect to the Artifactory instance. password - Base64 encoded password credential used to connect to the Artifactory instance. headers - JSON (Python dict) of headers to send in the Artifactory queries.
+    search_prop - Artifactory API endpoint used for the property search. search_name - Artifactory API endpoint to access quick search. search_repos - Artifactory API endpoint to search for repositories. username - Username credential to use to connect to the Artifactory instance. password - Base64 encoded password credential used to connect to the Artifactory instance. headers - JSON (Python dict) of headers to send in the Artifactory queries.